Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Experiments

-\textbf{Increasing performance for different spiking neurons.} Fig.\ref{fig:learning_curves} shows the learning curves of the proposed proxy target framework and the vanilla Actor-Critic framework with different spiking neurons.
-The proxy target framework improves the performance of different spiking neurons, demonstrating its general applicability to deliver both faster convergence and higher final returns in different spiking neurons and different environments.
+\paragraph{Increasing performance.} Fig.~\ref{fig:learning_curves} shows the learning curves of the proposed proxy target framework and the vanilla Actor-Critic framework with different spiking neurons.
+The proxy target framework improves the performance of different spiking neurons, demonstrating its general applicability in delivering both faster convergence and higher final returns across different neuron types and environments.

-\textbf{Improving stability for different spiking neurons.} Fig.\ref{fig:var_ablation}(a) shows the performance variance of the proxy target framework and the vanilla Actor-Critic framework with different spiking neurons.
+\paragraph{Improving stability.} Fig.~\ref{fig:var_ablation}(a) shows the performance variance (after training) of the proxy target framework and the vanilla Actor-Critic framework with different spiking neurons.
 The proxy target framework reduces the variance of different spiking neurons, demonstrating its capability to stabilize training.
 This is crucial for real‐world deployments, where retraining costs are high and consistent behavior is required.